Harry Potter and the Half-Blood Prince (film): Filming

 Before filming began, there was belief that filming might move from the UK, where all previous films were shot.
 The crew also scouted around Cape Wrath in Scotland, for use in the cave scene.
 Filming returned to Glen Coe and Glenfinnan, both of which have appeared in the previous films, to preserve the continuity of the landscape.

 Following a week of rehearsals, principal photography began on 24 September 2007 and ended on 17 May 2008.
 Radcliffe, Gambon and Broadbent started shooting in late September 2007.
 Other cast members started much later: Grint did not begin until November 2007; Watson started in December 2007, Rickman and Leung in January 2008, and Bonham Carter in February 2008.

 On the weekend of 6 October 2007, the crew shot scenes involving the Hogwarts Express in the misty and dewy environment of Fort William, Scotland.
 A series of night scenes were filmed in the village of Lacock and the cloisters at Lacock Abbey for three nights starting 25 October 2007.
 Filming took place from 5 pm to 5 am daily, and residents of the street were asked to black out their windows with dark blinds.
 On set reports indicated that the main scene filmed was Harry and Dumbledore's visit to Slughorn's house.
 Further filming took place in Surbiton railway station in October 2007, at Gloucester Cathedral, where Philosopher's Stone and Chamber of Secrets were shot, in February 2008, and at the Millennium Bridge in London in March 2008.

 In the previous films, the scenes showing Hogwarts Express on its way to the wizarding school were typically shot in Scotland.
 However, since the screenplay required a snowy atmosphere for the train to go through and it did not snow during planned production dates, the crew decided to film these scenes in Rauma Line, Norway.
 This included the scene where Harry and Ron are talking about the Unbreakable Vow Snape had to swear to as the train goes through a snowy plot.
-The filming location in Norway is located in Northern Norway, close to the village of Bjorli.
+The filming location in the Norwegian mountains was close to the village of Bjorli in Innlandet county.